What is “Care, Support or Supervision”, and can it be Funded through Enhanced Housing Benefit?

 Summary Points

-For both “support” and “supervision”, eligible tasks should involve those that have a bearing on the accommodation itself, the services it provides and the residents’ occupation of it, where these services and tasks are not otherwise funded.
+For both “support” and “supervision”, eligible tasks should involve those that bear on the accommodation itself, the services it provides, and the residents’ occupation of it, where these services and tasks are not otherwise funded.

-In the context of the SHROA Consultation, it is essential that none of the eligible support and supervision services established by case law be discounted from any future definition of “support.”
+In the context of the SHROA Consultation, it is essential that none of the eligible support and supervision services established by case law is discounted from any future definition of “support.”

 Leave a comment